 The list could go on and on.

-Although almost anyone would be "stressed out" by events such as these,

-    the person experiencing an adjustment disorder with depressed mood has

-    more symptoms of depression than others who have experienced the same
+Although almost anyone would be "stressed out" by events such as these, the person experiencing an adjustment disorder such as this has more symptoms of depression than others who have experienced the same stressor.

-    stressor.
-They overreact.

-    The symptoms are usually milder than in other forms of clinical

-    depression.
-Nevertheless, they are severe enough that they interfere

-    with the person's ability to function normally.
+The symptoms are usually milder than in other forms of clinical depression.
+Nevertheless, they are severe enough that they interfere with the person's ability to function normally.

-    A second difference between the adjustment disorder with depressed mood

-    and other depressions is that the symptoms only last a short time after

-    the stressful situation ends.
-Usually the symptoms decrease and

-    disappear within a few months--If the symptoms last longer than six

-    months, there is a problem other than adjustment disorder.
+A second difference between this disorder and other depressions is that the symptoms only last a short time after the stressful situation ends.
+Usually the symptoms decrease and disappear within a few months.
+If the symptoms last longer than six months, there is a problem other than adjustment disorder.

-    Psychotherapy is helpful in treating an adjustment disorder with

-    depressed mood.
-Cognitive psychotherapy is the most effective.
+Psychotherapy is helpful in treating an adjustment disorder with depressed mood.
+Cognitive psychotherapy is commonly used to treat this disorder.